PoisotLab/2015_ms_datamining/ms.md

 **Acknowledgments --** This work was funded in part through a grant from the Canadian Institute of Ecology and Evolution.
 TP was funded by a Starting grant from the Université de Montréal, and a NSERC Discovery Grant.
+SL was funded by a NSERC Discovery Grant.
 DBS acknowledges a Marsden Fund Fast-Start grant (UOC-1101) and Rutherford Discovery Fellowship, both administered by the Royal Society of New Zealand.
 We thank Kévin Cazelles for constructive comments on the manuscript.
+We thank Anne Bruneau and Andrew Gonzalez for organizing the workshop at which this approach was first discussed.

 # References